Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Related Works

-\textbf{Unsupervised Pose Estimation Incorporating Priors.} Several methods utilize prior knowledge to guide the pose estimation \citep{stru-prior, motion-prior, sym-shape-prior, template, template-tuning}.
-Among these methods, Shape Template Transforming (STT) \citep{template} applies affine transformations to a predefined pose prior, aligning it with the estimated pose from a video frame.
+\textbf{Unsupervised Pose Estimation Incorporating Human-defined Priors.} Several methods utilize prior knowledge from human annotators to guide the pose estimation \cite{stru-prior, motion-prior, sym-shape-prior, template, template-tuning}.
+Among these methods, Shape Template Transforming (STT) \cite{template} applies affine transformations to a predefined pose prior, aligning it with the estimated pose from a video frame.
 By incorporating an additional frame from the same video to provide background information, an image reconstruction loss supervises the pose estimation process.
 The pose prior effectively guides pose estimation by constraining the shape of the human pose and the connectivity between body parts.
 However, pose priors are often difficult to obtain, requiring costly human annotations.
-Moreover, HPE \citep{template-tuning} has shown that predefined pose priors are not always optimal, and tuning the shape of the prior can sometimes improve performance.
-Unlike these methods, our approach learns the prior directly from input videos, and models with our learned priors even outperform those using human-defined priors.
+Moreover, HPE \cite{template-tuning} has shown that predefined pose priors are not always optimal, and tuning the shape of the prior can sometimes improve performance.
+Unlike these methods, our approach learns the prior directly from input images without any manual annotations, and models with our learned priors even outperform those using human-defined priors.
+Recently, \cite{keypoint-sd} leveraged a large pre-trained text-to-image Stable Diffusion model as its prior knowledge for pose estimation.
+In contrast, our model attains comparable pose estimation accuracy while training solely on the vision modality, with substantially reduced model size.

-\textbf{Compositional Memory Architectures.} Compositional memory has been widely used in many computer vision tasks, such as question answering \citep{mem-seg}, object segmentation \citep{mem-seg}, and sence graph generation \citep{mem-ssg}.
-In pose estimation, PCT \citep{pct} decomposes a human pose into discrete tokens, where each token connects several interdependent joints and characterizes a sub-structure of the entire human pose.
-This approach is highly effective for decomposing and reconstructing poses, providing robust pose representations while significantly reducing computation and storage costs.
-However, PCT encodes all tokens into the same embedding space, making it difficult to aggregate semantic tokens that represent different sub-structures.
-In contrast, our PPL employs a compositional hierarchical memory, which parses poses into memory banks.
-Each memory bank explicitly contains multiple tokens encoding the variations of each sub-structure of a pose.
-This facilitates the aggregation of poses into a universal pose prior.